cmse822/project-1-team1/roofline/roofline_writeup.md

 | s += A[i] * B[i]                   | 0.125                            | Mem | 8 | Mem | 1.5 |
 | Y[i] = A[i] + C*B[i]               | 0.167                            | Mem | 10 | Mem | 1.8 |

+For the AMD architecture, kernels like `Y[j] += Y[j] + A[j][i] * B[i]`, with lower operational intensity, are primarily memory-bound, indicating a performance bottleneck due to memory access.
+Conversely, kernels with higher operational intensity, like `s += A[i] * A[i]`, are compute-bound at the L1 level, showing their efficient utilization of the processor's computational capacity.
+These results suggest that memory access optimization is crucial for kernels with low operational intensity, while maximizing computational efficiency is key for those with high intensity.

 **Intel**

 |     | Operational intensity (FLOPs/byte) | L1 | L1 performance (GFLOP/s) | L2 | L2 performance (GFLOP/s) | DRAM | DRAM performance (GFLOP/s) |